 - 1/2 cup dairy-free chocolate chips

 - Always use a scale for accuracy when baking, following MY gram weights listed.
 You never need cups, just the scale and bowl.
-Make sure to
+Make sure to zero out before each ingredient.

 - Preheat an oven to 350 degrees and line a sheet pan with parchment paper.
 Dark metal pan will yield the best crispy exterior texture.